NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Psi Catastrophe.md

 You stop holding your power back, unleashing it all in a catastrophic blast.
-All creatures in a @Template\[emanation|distance:20\] take 1d6 bludgeoning damage per level with a Reflex check.
+All creatures in a 20-foot emanation take 1d6 bludgeoning damage per level with a Reflex check.
 Your psyche subsides as your power is expended.

 *Source: Pathfinder Dark Archive*
 *OGL*